 Freedom of Information Disclosure Logs

-The Department of Health is required by s 11C of the FOI Act to disclose access decisions through a disclosure log on its website.
+The FOI Act requires agencies to disclose access decisions through a disclosure log on its website.
 The disclosure log provides access to information which has been released in response to an FOI request.

 The disclosure log requirement does not apply to: